dotnet/beginner-series/Frontend Web with Blazor/README.md

 ## Video 2: Build and run your first Blazor web app
-It's time to get you development environment set up to build your first Blazor web app.
+It's time to get your development environment set up to build your first Blazor web app.

 Video link: [Build and run your first Blazor web app](https://youtu.be/llDc88XE--Q)